 Definition: A bilateral contract is an agreement between two or more parties.
 Most business and personal contracts fall into this category.

 Example: Bilateral contracts are very common.
 You’ve probably taken part in one within the last week.
-Every time you buy groceries, go to the doctors, or even subscribe to Netflix, you are taking part in a bilateral contract.
+Every time you buy groceries, go to the doctor, or even subscribe to Netflix, you are taking part in a bilateral contract.

 Traditionally, when people discuss contracts, they are talking about bilateral contracts.
 Someone promises a certain action to another party in response to another party’s action.
 It’s a two-way street.